RaghadAlshara/SQL-DB/README.md

 This project is a Course Registration Database created using SQL.
 The database allows students to register for courses and keeps track of students, courses, instructors, departments, and enrollments.
-It is designed as a base for a future web application that may be developed later as part of a graduation project.

 The database includes the following tables:
 Departments table stores information about academic departments.
 Instructors table stores information about instructors and links each instructor to a department.